 For information about our critical accounting estimates, see the "Critical Accounting Estimates" section of "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" in our fiscal 2018 Annual Report on Form 10-K other than for the impact of adopting new revenue accounting standards.
 Effective June 30, 2018, we adopted ASC 606.
-See "Note 3, Revenue Recognition" to the Condensed Consolidated Financial Statements for discussion of the impact of the adoption of ASC 606 on our policies for revenue.
+See "Note 3, Revenue Recognition" of the Notes to unaudited Condensed Consolidated Financial Statements for discussion of the impact of the adoption of ASC 606 on our policies for revenue.